 Employee Engagement vs. Employee Experience

 Employee experience is the sum of perceptions employees have about the organization they work for.
-It sits at the heart of delivering a superior customer experience and outstanding business performance.
+It includes every interaction employees have with leadership, tools, communication, and culture.
+It sits at the heart of delivering a strong customer experience and sustainable business performance.

-Many people like to compare employee engagement and employee experience, and they use the terms interchangeably.
-This is wrong as employee engagement is the outcome of a positive employee experience.
+Many people compare employee engagement and employee experience and use the terms interchangeably.
+This is misleading.
+Employee engagement is the outcome of a positive employee experience.
+In simple terms, engagement reflects how employees feel and act, while experience explains why they feel that way.

-Meaning, organizations need to take a step back in order to better understand what shapes a positive employee experience in the workplace.
+Meaning, organizations need to take a step back to understand what shapes a positive employee experience in the workplace.
+This includes communication quality, leadership behaviour, access to information, and opportunities for growth.

-Let’s take a look into what is driving a positive employee experience and, therefore, higher employee engagement.
+Let’s take a closer look at what is driving a positive employee experience and, therefore, higher employee engagement.

 10 Ways to Drive Employee Engagement

 Even though the times have changed, most organizations are still looking for the same thing: excellence.
-In order to achieve such excellence, they are aware that they need to put their people first.
-Employee-centric organizations that put the focus on their people are the ones who have a big competitive advantage.
+To reach that level, they need to put their people first.
+Employee-centric organizations that focus on their people build stronger alignment, better communication, and higher performance over time.

-Take a look at the following image from the Wills Towers Watson research to better understand what it takes to drive higher employee engagement and by providing memorable employee experience:
+Take a look at the following image to better understand what it takes to drive higher employee engagement by providing a strong and consistent employee experience.
+These elements work together to help organizations achieve engagement in a way that is measurable and sustainable:

 a table showing employee essentials to excellence